Gardening

 by Todd Walker

-Dirt Road Girl wanted something to cage her tomatoes in our front yard.
+Dirt Road Girl wanted something substantial to cage her tomatoes in our front yard.
 She hates those flimsy wire cages.
 Our backyard is full shade.
-So we followed the sun and started food-scaping the font yard.
+We followed the sun and started food-scaping the font yard.
 There’s sunshine 8 hours a day out front.

 She wanted something functional, sturdy, and of course, homemade.
 I made rolled wire cages last year from fencing.
-The problem with those was that they blew over during summer storms – even after staking them down in the container.
+One problem with these cages was that they blew over during summer storms – even after staking them down in the container.
 We needed something anchored into the ground.

 We had an old wooden ladder by my shop.
 I suggested we use it as a ‘cage.’